Alxiice/Raito/docs/source/index.md

 - [ ] intersections
     - [x] with spheres
     - [ ] with triangles
-- [ ] Simple ray tracing
+- [x] Simple ray tracing
     - [x] Tracing one ray and checking for hit
     - [x] Propagate ray tracing information onwards and backwards once we get a response from a light or we reached the end
+- [ ] Be able to export the image
-- [ ] simple light model
+- [x] simple light model
-    - [ ] skydome
+    - [x] sky
     - [x] point lights
-- [ ] Light transport with shading information, simple shading models
+- [x] Light transport with shading information, simple shading models
-    - [x] reflective
-    - [ ] diffuse
+    - [x] diffuse
+    - [x] metal
-    - [ ] glass
+    - [x] glass
-- [ ] Be able to move the camera (camera & world space, for now no model space).
+- [x] Be able to move the camera (camera & world space, for now no model space).
 Not interactive (move the camera from the parameters tab)
+- [x] Simple IPR (interactive progressive rendering)
+    - [x] either we launch the render or we launch the IPR (and then we can stop it)
+    - [x] Modifying parameters relaunches the render on IPR mode.
+- [x] Be able to load scenes from XML files.
+- [ ] Add multi-threading & buckets : each available thread takes an available bucket, renders it, sends the result to the main thread that processes it and update the final image
+- [ ] Progressive rendering
+- [ ] Move the camera with keyboard/mouse events

 **Release 0.1.0**

-- [ ] Add multi-threading & buckets : each available thread takes an available bucket, renders it, sends the result to the main thread that processes it and update the final image
-- [ ] Implement AA : relaunch render for each bucket (value can be set from the interface)
-- [ ] Work on IPR
+- [ ] BVH ...
-    - [ ] either we launch the render or we launch the IPR (and then we can stop it)
-    - [ ] Modifying parameters relaunches the IPR
+- [ ] Cleaner code, more errors handling
-- [ ] Plug-in system for materials
+- [ ] Plugin system for materials and shapes
+- [ ] Rework XML loading to work dynamically
-- [ ] Maybe implement UVs, provide these infos to the materials so that we can start using textures, etc
+- [ ] UVs, Texture loading on materials
+- [ ] ...